po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

   * It is also possible to determine logic between expressions using logical operators `and`, `or`, and `not`

   * The logical operator `&&` evaluates if both expressions evaluate to true.
-If the first evaluates to `true` AND the second evaluates to `true`, then `true` is returned.
+If the first expression evaluates to `true` AND the second evaluates evaluates to `true`, then `true` is returned.
 Otherwise, `false` is returned.

   ```
     console.log(expression1 && expression2);
   ```

   * The logical operator `||` evaluates if one expression OR the other returns true.
-If one evaluate to true, then true is returned.
+If one expression evaluate to true, then true is returned.
 Otherwise, `false` is returned.

   ```
     console.log(expression1 || expression2);